Billy Zheng, along with about a dozen staffers at Panda House Restaurant, were busy serving food Christmas Day.

 Jacob Wei, manager of Koi Chinese restaurant in Great Barrington, also said Christmas is one of the busiest days of the year.
 He said additional staffing was on hand for the rush.

-Local Asian restaurant owners said cultural differences that come from immigrating from another country played a minimal role, but they attributed
+Local Asian restaurant owners said cultural differences that come from immigrating from another country played a minimal role, but they attributed sales as a motivation.

 Zheng said Christmas and other American holidays are increasingly being celebrated in China.